CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ## Summary

-Basically, you have two options to find famous Vocaloid songs.
-You can either listen famous Vocaloid songs in a priorities way, or you can play music games.
-Of course, you can combine both of ways together if you want.
-No matter what way you choose, you will get familiar with Vocaloid and the history.
+Basically, you have two ways to find famous Vocaloid songs.
+You can either listen famous Vocaloid songs one by one in a certain order, or play music games.
+Of course, you can combine both ways.
+No matter what way you choose, you can become familiar with Vocaloid and the history.

 That's all for this post.
-I hope you enjoy reading it and find it helpful.
-If you have any questions or suggestions, please leave a comment below, or hit the "Report issue" link below to leave a comment in the GitHub Discussions.
+I hope you like it and find it helpful.
+If you have any questions or suggestions, please leave a comment below, or click on the "Report issue" link below to leave a comment in the GitHub Discussions.
 Any feedback is welcome.